Aref-Shahbakhsh/Neural-Generative-Auto-Regressive-Gussian-mixture/README.md

 # Neural Autoregressive Model with Gaussian Mixture

 Hi!
 In this notebook, I implemented a **neural autoregressive model** (the foundational technology behind models like ChatGPT!) using **Gaussian mixture distributions** for each conditional probability.
 Below is a concise overview of the key concepts.
-A detailed video tutorial will be released soon!

 ## Key Concepts